keboola/developers-docs/extend/generic-extractor/publish.md

 }
 {% endhighlight %}

-and you identify that four values of that configuration need to be specified by the end-user:
+and you identify that four values of that configuration need to be specified by the end user:
 `JohnDoe`, `TopSecret`, `123`, and `active`.

-For each of them, create a parameter of the appropriate type:
+For each of the values, create a parameter of the appropriate type:

 - `JohnDoe` --- a string parameter `login`
 - `TopSecret` --- a string parameter `#password` (it will be encrypted)